brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 ---
 layout: post
 date: 2022-02-01
-title: Pyramidal Horn Schunck on the GPU
+title: Multi-scale Horn Schunck on the GPU
 category: Shaders
 tags: [Computer Vision, Optimization]
 ---

 Implementing basic motion estimation on pixel shaders was not trivial.
-We need an algorithm that satisfies the following conditions:
+We need an algorithm that satisfies multiple assumptions:

-+ Able to estimate larger movements
-+ Bandwidth and fillrate efficient
-+ Global method that applies to every pixel
-+ Not too swayed by illuminance and noise
-+ Benefits from hardware interpolation
++ Constant lighting
++ Small temporal changes

-In this post, I construct a shader implementation of Horn-Schunck's algorithm in 24 draw-calls with the following modifications:
+In this post, I construct a shader implementation of Horn-Schunck's algorithm in 24 draw-calls to accomodate these assumptions:

 + Bilinear convolutions and sampling
 + Chromaticity estimation
-+ Coarse-to-fine scheme
++ Multi-scale estimation
 + Symmetric Gauss-Seidel solver

 ## Resource Requirements